 This guide is loaded with ideas, inventory lists, and resources to support you in conveying the learning that is happening while children play!

 I only want creativity filling your inbox, so you'll see inspiration and support dropping in...but not too much!
+We respect your privacy.
+Unsubscribe at any time.

 Imagine experiencing that beautiful moment when the children are highly engaged in their play, making choices, constructing new theories and doing this all independently in your early years environment.
 This is from a well thought out and intentionally planned environment, acting as your co-teacher.
 The way you layout furniture and display resources creates a voice for you.